tradle/cloudpal/README.md

 Cloud PC comes with 3 major components: network, compute and data virtualization.
 Here we focus on the Software Defined Network designed for personal use.
 See separate articles on [single-tenant Personal Data system](https://github.com/tradle/why-hypercore) and on Virtual Compute (to be posted later).

+## FAQ
+**How can I trust what you claim here?** We are 100% open source, so every claim can be verified by experts.
+We will provide official security audits in due course.